NIH-CARD/SALRR/README.md

 Example Command:
 `sbatch --array=1-4 pipeline/02_trimming/pychopper.sh`
 3. **Mapping**
-Map SIRV RNA spike-in control reads to the SIRVome and extracting full-length brain sample reads to the reference genome GRCh38 using Minimap2
+Map SIRV RNA spike-in control reads to the SIRV genome (SIRVome) and extracting full-length brain sample reads to map to the reference genome GRCh38 using Minimap2.
+The input is the `.fastq` file from Pychopper output and the outputs are mapped `.bam` files.
 Example Command:
 `sbatch --array=1-4 pipeline/03_alignment/minimap_brain_sirv.sh`
 4. **Assembly**
-Perform transcripts assembly using IsoQuant and StringTie on brain mapped reads and SIRV RNA spike-in control reads
+Perform transcripts assembly using IsoQuant and StringTie on brain mapped reads and SIRV RNA spike-in control reads.
+Mapped `.bam`, `FASTA`, and Encode.V43 `.gtf` reference transcriptome files are used as input to generate the `.gtf` file of assembled brain isoforms and `.tsv` files of transcripts quantifications.
+For the SIRV RNA the mapped SIRV `.bam`, SIRVome `FASTA`, and `.gtf` are provided to generate the `.gtf` of assembled SIRV isoforms and `.tsv` files of transcripts quantifications.
 - Brain example command:
 `sbatch --array=1-4 pipeline/04_assembly/brain_assembly.sh`
 - SIRV example command:
 `sbatch --array=1-4 pipeline/04_assembly/sirv_assembly.sh`
 5. **Merging**
-Merging transcript assemblies from IsoQuant and StringTie using TAMA to generate a unified `.GTF` file, reannotation the `.GTF` with gffcompare and requantifying using IsoQuant
+Merging transcript assemblies (`.gtf` files) from IsoQuant and StringTie using TAMA to generate a unified `.GTF` file, reannotation the `.GTF` with gffcompare and requantifying using IsoQuant
 Example command:
 `sbatch --array=1-4 pipeline/05_merge/tama_merge.sh`

 **Output**
-The main final outputs of the pipeline are the merged `.GTF` file of the sample including the `.tsv` files with transcripts and gene quantifications.
+The main final outputs of the pipeline are the merged `.GTF` file of the samples including the `.tsv` files with transcripts and gene quantifications.
 # Data Structure and Pipeline Usage
 **Data Struture**
 Our raw ONT sequencing data are collected and transfered to their respective cohort directories.
 For example, our NABEC cohort has the following path: `/data/CARD_AUX/LRS_temp/NABEC_RNA` .
 Within the `NABEC_RNA` directory each sample folder are organized as follow: